simonox/smart-energy-monitor/README.md

 NodeRed is running here: http://localhost:1880/

-> A simple introduction to Node-RED can be found - along with the nodes -  in [this repository](./software/flow/README.md).
+A simple introduction to Node-RED can be found - along with the nodes / the code -  in [this repository, please have a look](./software/flow/README.md)!

 ## Hardware